sproof/docs/docs/docker/docker-api.rst

 API
 ========

-The sproof API client is a docker-container which encapsulates the ``js-sproof-client`` and can be access with standard API calls.
-Currently this module supports the registration and the revocation of arbitrary files.
+The sproof API client is a docker container which encapsulates the ``js-sproof-client`` and can be accessed through regular API calls.
+Currently, this module supports the registration and the revocation of arbitrary files.

-After the setup phase the API can be access only with a valid access token, which is generated locally.
+After the setup phase, the API can be accessed only with a valid access token.
+This token is generated locally.

 Register file
 =====================